The Secret to Selling Your Small Business is in Jaime’s Story

 What’s the secret?
 What is the single most important item needed to sell a small business?

-I looked for the answer as a business owner, seller, broker, buyer and coach for small business owners who want to prepare for a sale.
+I have looked for the answer for years.
+I searched for it when I was a business owner, a seller, a broker, a buyer and a coach.
 Was it . . .

 - A healthy profit